Loretta Chen

-She is currently Founder and CEO of Smobler, a metaverse architecture firm backed by Brinc and The Sandbox, the world's biggest open metaverse platform and a portfolio company of Animoca Brands.
+She is currently Founder and CEO of Smobler, an AI and blockchain firm backed by Brinc, Animoca Brands, Mysten Labs and Sui Foundation.
+She is also Executive Director of Hawaii's Plantation Village.

 Education

 Chen studied at Anglo-Chinese Junior College and graduated from the National University of Singapore (NUS) with a degree in English Literature and Theatre Studies.
 She completed her master's degree at Royal Holloway, University of London.
 She began doctoral studies at the University of California, Los Angeles but transferred to NUS, graduating with a PhD in Theatre (Critical Theory).

 Career

 Chen was a prolific theater director and the Treasurer of the Association of Singapore Actors (ASA).
 In 2008, she was selected by the Mayor of the Northwest CDC to sit on the Arts and Culture Committee.
 In 2009, she was shortlisted as one of the Nominated Member of Parliament (NMP) candidates for the Arts in Singapore, though an outspoken gay and human rights activist.